Logo

 Towards the end of his life, Johannes Brahms offered substantial encouragement to Ernst von Dohnanyi and to Alexander von Zemlinsky.

-Zemlinsky, moreover, was in turn the teacher of Arnold Schoenberg, and Johannes Brahms was apparently impressed by drafts of two movements of Schoenberg's early Quartet in D major which Zemlinsky showed him in 1897.
+Zemlinsky in turn taught Schoenberg, and Johannes Brahms was apparently impressed when in 1897 Zemlinsky showed him drafts of two movements of Schoenberg's early D-major quartet.

-Ann Scott has shown how Johannes Brahms anticipated the procedures of the serialists by redistributing melodic fragments between instruments, as in the first movement of the Clarinet Sonata, Op.
+Ann Scott argued Johannes Brahms anticipated the procedures of the serialists by redistributing melodic fragments between instruments, as in the first movement of the Clarinet Sonata, Op.

-Johannes Brahms was honoured in the German hall of fame, the Walhalla memorial.
+On 14 September 2000, Johannes Brahms was honoured in the Walhalla, a German hall of fame.